 Unlike winding an automatic movement, a mechanical movement like the ST19 can be broken by being overwound, so I am extra careful.

 The Chronograph is simply one of the coolest parts of this watch.
-In fact, without it, I just don’t think the 1963 would have the same appeal.
+In fact, without it, I just don’t think this watch would have the same appeal.

 Here’s how to use the chronograph: